 Enterprise platform decisions are multi-year commitments.
 Each vendor's financial trajectory directly affects product investment, support quality, and platform continuity.

 Khoros is privately held under IgniteTech (owned by ESW Capital).
 Revenue is not disclosed.
 Within weeks of the May 2025 acquisition, 116 employees were laid off, roughly two-thirds of the Austin office.
 IgniteTech operates as a "buy, stabilize, and optimize" software acquirer.
+The AI roadmap is ambitious, but whether it materializes at the pace of a VC-backed competitor remains an open question.

 ZoomInfo is publicly traded (NASDAQ: GTM) with $1.25 billion in annual revenue and $455 million in free cash flow.
-The company is investing in all three pillars of its platform: data expansion, the GTM Context Graph, and access through APIs and MCP.
+The company is actively investing in all three pillars of its platform: data expansion, the GTM Context Graph, and access through APIs and MCP.

 Pricing is opaque across the board, but the economics differ